Schema Markup Example

 1. Website Size (Number of Pages)

-More pages = more time = higher cost.
-Here's the typical breakdown:
+More pages means more time, which means higher cost.
+The typical breakdown:

 2. Design Complexity

-A simple, clean design costs less than intricate custom builds with animations, interactive elements, and complex user flows.
+A simple, clean design costs less than an intricate custom build with animations, interactive elements, and complex user flows.

 3. Feature Requirements

 Basic websites are cheaper.
-Add e-commerce, booking systems, membership portals, or API integrations, and costs climb significantly.
+Add e-commerce, booking systems, membership portals, or API integrations and the cost climbs fast.

 4. Content Management System (CMS)

 WordPress is affordable and flexible.
 Custom solutions cost more.
-Proprietary systems can run $10,000+.
+Proprietary systems can run $10,000-plus.

 6. Geographic Location